dortania/OpenCore-Install-Guide/AMD/zen.md

 * Serial/COM Port
 * Parallel Port
 * Compatibility Support Module (CSM)(**Must be off, GPU errors like `gIO` are common when this option in enabled**)

+**Special note for 3990X users**: macOS currently does not support more than 64 threads in the kernel, and so will kernel panic if it sees more.
+The 3990X CPU has 128 threads total and so requires half of that disabled.
+We recommend disabling hyperthreading in the BIOS for these situations.

 ### Enable